PortSwigger/ci-cd-platform-scanning-examples/README.md

   #  - username: user2
   #    password: password2
   #
-  # You can use the environment variable BURP_RECORDED_LOGINS.
+  # You can use the environment variable BURP_LOGIN_CREDENTIALS.
 This can contain a JSON array containing zero or more login credentials.
 For example:
   #
   # $ BURP_LOGIN_CREDENTIALS='[{"username": "user1", "password": "password1"}, {"username": "user2", "password": "password2"}]'
   #